ylin152/SeafloorMapper/README.md

 Please find the installer file from the latest release at https://github.com/ylin152/SeafloorMapper/releases/tag/v1.0.

 The code is distributed under the terms of the GNU GPLv3 license.
+Please see the License.txt file for details.